 You will learn both arts and science traditions, giving you a broad appreciation of the professional, social, economic and cultural contexts of the forensic science and criminology disciplines.

-Deakin's Bachelor of Criminology/Bachelor of Information Technology (I.T.
-Security) is the only degree of its kind in Australia.
-It brings together two independent degrees in Criminology and Information Technology (IT) Security into an attractive four-year double degree.
+Deakin's Bachelor of Criminology/Bachelor of I.T.
+Security is the only degree of its kind in Australia.
+It brings together two independent degrees in Criminology and I.T.
+Security into an attractive four-year double degree.
 The course provides students with skills in securing data and data communications as well as investigating, analysing and providing solutions to computer crime.
 The course assists students in attaining the knowledge required to become a Certified Information Systems Security Professional.

 Deakin's Bachelor of Criminology/Bachelor of Psychological Science brings together two independent degrees and combines them in an attractive four-year double degree.
 This course provides an accredited undergraduate sequence in Psychology and includes complementary studies in individual and group counselling, health, and behavioural change.

 The course covers all the areas of knowledge to satisfy the academic requirements for admission to practice law in Victoria.
 It has a commercial law focus with an emphasis on Practical Legal Skills training and professional work experience.
 Combining Law with Criminology provides students with broad theoretical and applied knowledge and skills concerning the meaning of crime; the forms, causes and consequences of crime; and the different institutions and processes involved in preventing and controlling crime.

 Worried about your ATAR?
 Deakin's Associate Degree of Arts acts as a stepping stone into university.
 It provides a supported transition and guaranteed pathway into a Deakin Arts or Criminology degree.
 Read about the Associate degree